Research interests

 Nonperturbative phenomena

-What is the distinctive role of nonperturbative effects, such as instantons, in quantum field theories?
+What is the distinctive role of nonperturbative effects, such as instantons, in quantum theories?
 How are they related to perturbation theory?

 Light dark matter